apache/metron/metron-analytics/metron-profiler/README.md

 *Default*: 0

 The number of executors to spawn per component for the Profiler topology.
 This property is useful for performance tuning the Profiler.

 ### `profiler.ttl`

 *Default*: 30

- If a message has not been applied to a Profile in this period of time, the Profile will be forgotten and its resources will be cleaned up.
+ If a message has not been applied to a Profile in this period of time, the Profile will be terminated and its resources will be cleaned up.
 This value should be defined along with [`profiler.ttl.units`](#profilerttlunits).

- This property does not affect the persisted Profile data in HBase, only the state stored in memory during the execution of each profile period.
+ This time-to-live does not affect the persisted Profile data in HBase.
+It only affects the state stored in memory during the execution of the latest profile period.
+This state will be deleted if the time-to-live is exceeded.

 ### `profiler.ttl.units`

 *Default*: MINUTES

 The units used to specify the [`profiler.ttl`](#profilerttl).

 ### `profiler.hbase.salt.divisor`

 *Default*: 1000